apache/camel-website/content/blog/2022/04/camel-karavan-0.0.14/index.md

 ![theme](./theme-dark.png)

-## New VSCode view
+## New VS Code view

-Karavan comes with the new VSCode view to manage integrations.
+Karavan comes with the new VS Code view to manage integrations.

 ![theme](./vscode-view.png)